Sikkim Public Service Commission

-The Sikkim Public Service Commission (SPSC) is an autonomous body established by the Government of Sikkim.
-Under Article 320 of the Constitution of India, it conducts recruitments for various state government jobs through competitive examinations.
+The Sikkim Public Service Commission (SPSC) have been set up in terms of Article 315 of the Constitution of India.
+The Public Service Commission are envisaged as independent constitutional institutions not subject to governmental or political interference or control and charged with the responsibility of recruitment and management of public services.
+Under Article 320 of the Constitution of India, it conducts examinations for appointment of persons to the Services etc.

 History

 SPSC came into consideration back in May 1975.
 When Sikkim state was integrated with the Constitutional Provision under Article 315, the commission was constituted in 1978.
-During the initial periods, it did not work for four years, becoming functioning only in 1982 when the state governor appointed the commission chairman.
+During the initial periods, it did not work for four years, becoming functioning only in 1982 when the state governor appointed the Commissions' Chairman.